Nermeen-Hana/Data-Analysis-Portfolio/README.md

 - Explore real-world datasets
 - Clean, transform, and analyze data using Excel formulas, SQL queries, and Python scripts
-- Build compelling visualizations in Tableau (and sometimes in Python)
+- Build compelling visualizations in Tableau and Power BI (and sometimes in Python)
 - Highlight key findings via narratives, visuals, or dashboards

 Each tool has its own space: